Doollakh/doollakh.github.io/_news/announcement_9.md

 related_posts: false
 ---

 🎉 Exciting news!
-I was awarded a DEI scholarship that covers my registration fee and travel costs to attend the WACV conference.
+I was awarded a DEI scholarship that covers travel costs to attend the WACV conference.
 See you in Arizona! 🌵